Talcum powder and cancer

 Using diaphragms (contraceptive caps) or condoms dusted with talc does not increase the risk of ovarian cancer

 Talc from these contraceptives will be placed closer to a woman’s ovaries during sex than it would if simply applied to the genital area.
-The ovaries would be exposed to a higher concentration of talc.
-If these contraceptives do not increase the risk of ovarian cancer, it suggests that talc is not a problem.
+So the ovaries would be exposed to a higher concentration of talc.
+But studies haven't found an increased risk of ovarian cancer in woman who used talc on diaphragms.

 Direct application of talcum powder to the lungs does not cause cancer

-Talc is used in a medical technique called pleurodesis that can help relieve lung-cancer related symptoms, such as breathlessness.
+Talc is used in a medical technique called pleurodesis that can help relieve symptoms of some lung problems.
 Doctors apply sterile talc directly to the lining of the lungs in this technique.
 And there is no evidence that this direct application of talc to the body causes cancer.

 How could talcum powder cause cancer?